 Types of charitable gifts that take effect in the future include bequests, transfers on death, beneficiary-designated accounts, gifts of life insurance and retirement plans, several types of charitable trusts and future interests in real estate.
 These gifts are more complicated and often require the creation of a separate legal instrument, so we encourage you to work with your attorney and financial advisors to ensure that these gifts meet all legal and tax requirements.
 Midcoast Humane cannot offer legal or tax advice, but your own advisors will be able to work with you to establish the best gift strategy for you and your family.

 We hope that you find this information useful.
-We also hope that it will provide the basis for a conversation with us to determine how your charitable giving plans can benefit, both now and in the future, the more than 3,000 abandoned, stray and surrendered animals that Midcoast Humane cares for each year.
-Please contact us at (207) 449-1366 to learn more about planned giving options.
+We also hope that it will provide the basis for a conversation with us to determine how your charitable giving plans can benefit, both now and in the future, the nearly 3,500 abandoned, stray and surrendered animals that Midcoast Humane cares for each year.
+Please contact us at (207) 449-1366 x109 to learn more about planned giving options.

 Gifts of Life Insurance

 Often, a life insurance purchase ensures that the financial needs of young families are met in the event of an untimely death of the major income producer.
 Insurance may be used to pay off a mortgage, to provide college tuition, or to meet household expenses.
 In addition, insurance policies are often used by small businesses to ensure that the company’s ongoing cash needs are met or to retire the company’s debt if the founder dies.